jsimonian/Regex-Find/README.md

 Regex-Find
 ===
-(In development, don't download)
+A safari extension that adds a regular expression enabled Command+F style find feature.

-A web extension (currently only for safari) that adds a regular expression enabled Command+F style find feature.
+press Command+Shift+F to find with regex, and Command-Shift-G to iterate through results.